OSU-CS362-F16/362Exercises/templates/hw3/README.md

 Consider the `CardCollection.discardCard` function.
 The function should remove the element at index `handPos` and leave the relative order of all other cards the same.
 When working with stateful objects, the behavior of a function is dependent on not only the function interface, but the state of the object itself.
 Consider the following partitioning

-`Card.newDeck()` returns a new 52 card deck, below it indicates a CardCollection with a full deck. `Card.newDeck()*2` indicates a CardCollection containing two full decks

 | Partition | CardCollection.cards | handPos |
 |---|---|---|